Your Google Local Business Search Engine Results Pages (SERP) Strategy Guide

 Tip 1: Update Your Google My Business (GMB) page

 Be sure to include and update your business’s essential information in your GMB, including your address, store hours, contact information, location, and keywords of your business and industry.
+Plus your GMB is one of the easiest ways to get free high-authority backlinks.

 Adding photos with names that match your chosen keywords can also better increase your rankings.